raymerta/distributedsystem/README.md

 To run the web server :
 - run this : 'python server.py'
-- open web browser, add 'localhost:'
+- open web browser, add 'localhost:10001'

+IMPORTANT :
+- ensure it's connected to internet since some frontend plugin (tinymce for text editor)

 # SHARING STRATEGY : HANDLED BY SERVER